Measles, mumps, rubella and varicella (MMRV) vaccine

 The vaccine contains weakened forms of the measles, mumps, rubella and varicella-zoster viruses.

-The MMRV vaccine is approved by Health Canada and is free as part of your child’s routine immunizations.
-Call your health care provider to make an appointment.
+The MMRV vaccine is approved by Health Canada.
+It is free as part of your child’s routine immunizations.
+Contact your health care provider to make an appointment.

 Who should get the vaccine?

-The MMRV vaccine is given as 1 dose to kindergarten age children starting at age 4.
-Most of these children would have received 1 dose of MMR and varicella vaccines on or after their 1st birthday.
+The MMRV vaccine is given as one dose to kindergarten age children starting at age 4.
+Most of these children will have received one dose each of the measles, mumps and rubella (MMR) vaccine and the varicella vaccine on or after their first birthday.
 The dose of MMRV vaccine provides more protection for your child against measles, mumps, rubella and varicella.
 Children 4 to 12 years of age who are not immunized against these diseases may also get the MMRV vaccine as a series of 2 doses.

 What are the benefits of getting the vaccine?

-The vaccine is the best way to protect against measles, mumps, rubella and varicella which are serious and sometimes fatal diseases.
+The vaccine is the best way to protect against measles, mumps, rubella and varicella.
+All four diseases are serious and sometimes fatal.
 When you get your child immunized, you help protect others as well.

 What are the possible reactions after the vaccine?